cardano-foundation/developer-portal/docs/native-tokens/minting_nfts.md

 cardano-cli transaction submit --tx-file matx.signed --mainnet
 ```

-Congratulations we have now successfully minted our own token.
+Congratulations, we have now successfully minted our own token.
-After a couple of seconds we can check the output address
+After a couple of seconds, we can check the output address
 ```bash
 cardano-cli query utxo --address $address --mainnet
 ```